Hipomenes/hipomenes.github.io/_posts/2018-10-08-masters-of-outlines.md

 Consider, for instance
 Tsong-Khapa's *Illumination of the Thought*, his commentary on Chandrakirti’s *Madhyamakavatara*.
 The structure of this commentary would drive Edward Tufte mad: it spans into a gloriously detailed 20-level outline.
-See Christian Steinert's [recent visualization](http://resources.christian-steinert.de/site/Buddhism/Reference%20Material/Visual%20Outline%20of%20Tsongkhapa%27s%20commentary%20on%20the%20Madhyamakavatara/illumination-outline-1.png) of this outline to get a sense of it's maddening complexity.
+See Christian Steinert's [recent visualization](http://resources.christian-steinert.de/site/Buddhism/Reference%20Material/Visual%20Outline%20of%20Tsongkhapa%27s%20commentary%20on%20the%20Madhyamakavatara/illumination-outline-1.png) of this outline to get a sense of its maddening complexity.

 (To be continued...)